Human Meat: 33+ Best Cannibal Movies

 Cannibalism is rampant in this 70s Italian horror film.

-Distinct from the rest of the early 1970s Italian cannibal movies by the fact that the producers were somehow able to snag two famous American actors—Ursula Andress and Stacy Keach—the plot involves a girl and her brother flying to New Guinea to investigate why her husband disappeared in the jungle there.
-But upon arrival, they realize to their horror he was kidnapped cannibal tribes.
-Film Fanatic says the film features “dense jungles, camera shots zooming in on menacing wildlife, native tribesmen (and women) enacting bestial rituals, and Andress heaving her glistening bosom while making heated proclamations.”
+Distinct from the rest of the early 1970s Italian cannibal movies by the fact that the producers were somehow able to snag two famous American actors—Ursula Andress and Stacy Keach—the plot involves a girl and her brother flying to New Guinea to find her missing husband.
+Upon arrival, they realize he was kidnapped by cannibal tribes.
+Film Fanatic says the Slave of the Cannibal God features “dense jungles, camera shots zooming in on menacing wildlife, native tribesmen (and women) enacting bestial rituals, and Andress heaving her glistening bosom while making heated proclamations.”

 Soylent Green (1973)

 This is perhaps the only film on this list where the entire world practices cannibalism without even realizing it.
-In a dark, dirty, disease-ridden, overpopulated world sometime in a dystopian future, food has grown so scarce that the government issues people crackers called “Soylent Green,” which are ostensibly made from soybeans and are protein-rich.
-But to his horror, Charlton Heston realizes that the main ingredient in Soylent Green is not soybeans.
+In the dark, disease-ridden, overpopulated world of 2022, food has grown so scarce that the government issues people crackers called “Soylent Green.”
+Ostensibly Soylent Green is made from soybeans and is protein-rich.
+However, Charlton Heston (as Robert Thorn) realizes that the main ingredient in Soylent Green is not soybeans, it is people.

 Cannibal Girls (1973)

 This Canadian horror flick in the grindhouse tradition tells the story of a couple that goes on a remote honeymoon trip.
-The cannibal part of the movie deals with an urban legend about three alluring women that go by the names Anthea, Clarissa, and Leona who use their sexual charm to lure men back to their places and then eat them alive.
-In “is this a dream, or is this reality” kind of fashion, the young couple try to come to terms in a comedic but also dark way with whether or not this is a real event.
+The cannibal part of the movie deals with an urban legend about three alluring women that go by the names Anthea, Clarissa, and Leona who lure men away and eat them alive.
+In “is this a dream, or is this reality” kind of fashion, the young couple try to come to terms with whether or not this is a real event.

-Widely considered one of the most influential horror films of all time, this original film in what would be a series of knockoffs and sequels made back more than three hundred times what it cost to produce.
-The plot involves a group of friends who are attacked by a family of cannibals while visiting an old homestead.
-The main villain in the family is a tall mute man named “Leatherface” because be wears a mask made of human skin, a detail that was thought to be inspired by the real-life story of Wisconsin killer Ed Gein.
-In fact, the opening credits claim that events were based on a true story—a lie that helped cement the film’s success.
+Widely considered one of the most influential horror films of all time, The Texas Chainsaw Massacre sees a group of friends on a road trip stumbling upon a family of cannibals.
+The main villain in the family is a large mute man named “Leatherface” because be wears a mask made of human skin, a detail thought to be inspired by the real-life story of Wisconsin killer Ed Gein.
+In fact, the film’s opening credits claim that the events were based on a true story—a lie that helped cement the film’s success.

 A Boy and His Dog (1975)